PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 should not repeat information already in the type specification, but may include type information when:

-* There isn't enough space in the type specification;
+* The type specification does not fit with in the docstring line character limit;

 * Different types have different meanings, requirements, or restrictions; or